-(UNAUDITED)

-CONTENTS

-Financial Trends

-These schedules contain trend information to help the reader understand how the Author- ity's financial performance and well-being have changed over time.

-Revenue Capacity

-These schedules contain information to help the reader assess the Authority's sources of revenue, especially the most significant local revenue source, the property tax.

-Demographic and Economic Information

-These schedules offer demographic and economic indicators to help the reader understand the environment within which the Authority's financial activities take place.

-Operating Information

-These schedules contain service and infrastructure data to help the reader understand how the information in the Authority's financial report relates to the services the Authority pro-
+Financial Trends These schedules contain trend information to help the reader understand how the Authority's financial performance and well-being have changed over time.
+Revenue Capacity These schedules contain information to help the reader assess the Authority's sources of revenue, especially the most significant local revenue source, the property tax.
+Demographic and Economic Information These schedules offer demographic and economic indicators to help the reader understand the environment within which the Authority's financial activities take place.
+Operating Information137 These schedules contain service and infrastructure data to help the reader understand how the information in the Authority's financial report relates to the services the Authority provides the activities it performs.